jiju278/jiju278/README.md

 # 💫 About Me:

 🌍 Hi, I'm Jimmy.J!<br><br>👷‍♂️ An Engineer in the industry, passionate about software development.
-I'm coming from France, I delve into the realm of Software Craftsmanship and actively train in cutting-edge web technologies.<br><br>🛠️ Currently immersing myself in Test-Driven Development (TDD), Clean Architecture, and Domain-Driven Design (DDD).
-I favor TypeScript technologies, with a particular expertise in Node.js (Express.js and NestJs) and React.<br><br>🚀 I'm open to collaborations and discussions!
+I'm coming from France, I actively train in cutting-edge web technologies.<br><br>🛠️ I favor TypeScript technologies, with a particular preference for Node.js (Express.js and NestJs) for the backend and React for the frontend.<br><br>🚀 I'm open to collaborations and discussions!
 If you share my passions or have exciting projects, feel free to reach out.
 Let's code and build together!

 ## 🌐 Socials: